 It’s easy to make a DIY salt tray to help your kids work on letter formation.
-You can increase their excitement and sensory input with these creative ideas.
+You can increase their excitement and sensory input by using letter tracing printables with these sensory writing tray ideas.

-Kids love using a salt tray to practice forming letters.
-A salt tray provides a wonderful sensory experience and gives kids a low-stress opportunity to practice writing the letters of the alphabet.
+Salt trays are motivating and exciting for kids and they LOVE using a salt tray to practice forming letters.
+Using a salt tray for writing letters provides a wonderful sensory experience and gives kids a low-stress opportunity to practice writing the letters of the alphabet.

 I’m going to show you how to easily put together a simple salt tray for your kids.
-If you are feeling creative, I have also included LOTS of ideas to add some excitement to this fun writing activity.
+If you are feeling creative, I have also included LOTS of ideas to use salt trays for fun letter activities.

-To start, you will need some type of tray.
+To start, you will need some type of tray to create your salt tray writing activity.
+Don’t worry!
 Your tray doesn’t have to be anything fancy or expensive.
 Here are some things that you can use.

 - baking sheet or pan